 Enumerate and describe the major tasks associated with documenting an initial licensing examination, such as processing the licensing actions and proposed denials, writing the examination report, and maintaining the associated examination records.

+Describe the issues raised by the ASLB that led them to overturn the staff’s denial of a senior reactor operator license for an applicant from the Vogtle Electric Generating Plant in 2014.

 TASKS: 1.
 Review SECY-98-266 (including all attachments) and 10 CFR 55.40 and 55.49 to familiarize yourself with the regulatory basis for the most recent Part 55 rule change that gave facility licensees the option of preparing their own examinations.
 Pay particular attention to the discussion of vulnerabilities associated with the new examination process.